-(h) Deferred tax asset
+(h) Deferred taxation

-As at 30 June 2023, deferred tax assets of approximately RMB12,442,000 (2022: RMB12,882,000) were recognised.
-In cases where the actual future taxable profits generated are less or more than expected, or change in facts and circumstances which result in revision of future taxable profits estimation, a material reversal or further recognition of deferred tax assets may arise, which would be recognised in profit or loss for the period in which such a reversal or further recognition takes place.
+As at 30 June 2024, deferred tax assets and deferred tax liabilities of approximately RMB11,833,000 (2023: RMB12,442,000) and RMB18,165,000 (2023: RMB18,824,000) were recognised respectively.
+In cases where the actual future taxable profits generated are less or more than expected, or change in facts and circumstances which result in revision of future taxable profits estimation, a material reversal or further recognition of deferred tax assets or deferred tax liabilities may arise, which would be recognised in profit or loss for the period in which such a reversal or further recognition takes place.